 Employers, rather than employees, are responsible for paying any WPL charge, although employers can choose to reclaim part or all of the cost of the WPL from their employees.

-Central government has released the RPI (Retail Price Index) figure used to calculate the Workplace Parking Levy (WPL) charge from 1st April 2019.
+The central government has released the RPI (Retail Price Index) figure used to calculate the Workplace Parking Levy (WPL) charge from 1 April each year.